WallarooLabs/wally/doc/README.md

 > them at that low level.
 Examples discussed in the paper include bit error
 > recovery, security using encryption, duplicate message suppression, recovery
 > from system crashes, and delivery acknowledgement.
 Low level mechanisms to
-> support these functions are justified only as performance enhancements
+> support these functions are justified only as performance enhancements.